olya-chuchuk/minesweeper/initialize_board.md

 # Initializing the board based on command-line options

-The server to is able to accept some command-line options.
+The server is able to accept some command-line options.

 ## Usage